NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/pre-institute3-rmd/2016-06-10-Rmd02-Week3Activity.md

 ---

 ## About
-THis tutorial covers the NEON Pre-Institute Week 3 assignment.
+This tutorial covers the NEON Pre-Institute Week 3 assignment.
 If you already are familiar with R markdown and knitr, you may be able to complete the assignment without working through the next two tutorials.